Must You Give a Recorded Statement to Insurance After an Accident?

 Their strategy in using recorded statements usually revolves around two things:

-- Hoping you say something that harms your case when read on a transcript
+Hoping you say something that hurts your case when read on a transcript

 How you verbally respond can sound much different when written down on paper.
 And remember, claims adjusters do this work 40 hours per week for years.
 They know how to ask questions without “right” answers.
 And they’re skilled at what they do.